In the Japanese dub, the Clitoris' voice sounds like that of a woman orgasming, like you would hear in an undubbed hentai.

 According to composer Marc Shaiman, Sheila's Villain Song was the hardest to write, as over four different songs were written and abandoned.
 One of them was to have been a dark, sinister Disney Acid Sequence that included a scene where she would scale up a la Maleficent, which was abandoned when he and Trey Parker realized that they didn't want to completely demonize concerned parents, and they came up with a march tune that became "Blame Canada".

 The two also fought with Paramount over ways to promote the film.
 Both were irritated with a music video that the studio had made for MTV for "What Would Brian Boitano Do?", opting to create their own version.
 Alterations to the film were made as late as two weeks before its release.
-It has also been stated that Parker and Stone hated the initial theatrical trailer and felt that it misrepresented their intent.
+It has also been stated that Parker and Stone hated the initial theatrical trailer, feeling that it misrepresented their intent, that Matt Stone actually stole the reel for it and swapped it out with one he and Parker had personally created.